 You've grown vegetables before; however, like many gardeners, you may find you're drowning in lettuce early on, then have zucchini coming out your ears, and yet you may still spend the winter buying shipped-in produce, frozen veggies, and canned goods.
 With some careful planning, you can use your garden energy more efficiently to reduce your grocery bill and eat more fresh delicious vegetables, like the former victory gardens.

 Planning a garden to feed your family can seem overwhelming.
 How many tomato plants will you need?
 It's a good question, and to some degree, the answer is going to depend on how much you like tomatoes.
-There are some general yield guidelines that can help you calculate how much to plant of each vegetable.
+Some general yield guidelines can help you calculate how much of each vegetable to plant.
 These tips will help focus your efforts so that little to nothing goes to waste.

 Plant What You Enjoy